Eugenics in Oregon: Forced sterilization ended

-In 1921 the 1917 statute was ruled unconstitutional by the Circuit Court of Marion County and then in 1921 a new law was signed and passed to bring back eugenics to Oregon.
-The Board of Eugenics revised their practices but even so there was not any real change.
-After the Civil Rights Movement and the first World War, The Board of Eugenics became the Board of Social Protection in 1967.
-The last recorded forced sterilization was in 1981 and in 1983 the Oregon State Senate finally abolished the statute and the board.
+In 1921, the 1917 statute was ruled unconstitutional by the Circuit Court of Marion County, and then in 1921 a new law was signed and passed to bring back eugenics to Oregon.
+The Board of Eugenics revised their practices, but even so, there was no real change.
+After the Civil Rights Movement and the first World War, the Board of Eugenics became the Board of Social Protection in 1967.
+The last recorded forced sterilization was in 1981, and in 1983 the Oregon State Senate finally abolished the statute and the board.

 Oregon sterilized 2,648 people under its eugenics law.

-Apology
+21st century

-In December 2002, Governor John Kitzhaber formally apologized for the forced sterilization that occurred in Oregon and then made December 10 Human Rights Day in Oregon.
+In December 2002, Governor John Kitzhaber formally apologized for the forced sterilization that occurred in Oregon, and made December 10 Human Rights Day in Oregon.